 Martin Luther King Jr. called on us to judge others by the content of their character rather than the color of their skin.
 When it comes to raising children, however, attempting to teach “colorblindness”—that is, to ignore physical and cultural differences in an effort to treat everyone equally—can have adverse effects.
 That’s because kids don’t necessarily care about the color of someone’s skin, but they do recognize when it’s different from their own.
 Avoiding talking about it at home can make them feel like physical differences are taboo subjects, rather than something to be celebrated.

-Ahead are 7 books to help inspire a conversation between mama and little and create a space for open dialogue about diversity at home.
+Ahead are nine children’s books about race and prejudice to help inspire a conversation with your children and create a space for open dialogue surrounding race and prejudice.

 Dream Big, Little One by Vashti Harrison

 A board book version of the wildly popular book Little Leaders: Bold Women in Black History, each page features black women who accomplished big dreams.
 Perfect for babies, this is an age-appropriate way to show off the beautiful faces of women heroes in black history.
 From Mae Jemison who went all the way to space to Oprah who shined her light on others, this book inspires children to start dreaming big.
-As they get older, the book can open up a conversation about the setbacks these women faced when going after their dreams.
+As they get older, the book can open up a conversation about race and prejudice women faced when going after their dreams.

 Recommended for babies ages 0-3.